Why this matters

 Use variable fonts when it helps

-Variable fonts can reduce downloads if they replace many separate files.
-They can also become heavy if you load a wide axis range without an aim.
+Variable fonts often reduce downloads when they replace many separate files.
+They also get heavy when you load wide axis ranges without a plan Source 2 .

 - Use a variable font to replace multiple files, not to add new complexity.